 One of the global problems is the rise of CO2 emissions from automobiles.
 Around 16% of the global man-made CO2 emissions are from motor vehicles and 13% from total greenhouse gas.

 One of the crucial causes identified is the rise of the use of automobiles for day-to-day purposes.
 It has become a major contributor.
 In emerging countries, the demand for mobility is rising, and the number of vehicles used in the world is also rising.

 The increase in the CO2 emissions from traffic across the world is also contributing to an average increase from other sectors.

 The survey result shows the amount of CO2 emitted from automobiles.
 As per Stern Review, the UK government’s 2006 study on “the economics of Climate change” identifies that the least cost-effective way to reduce CO2 emission is by addressing vehicle technology measures.

-In my opinion, the rise of the population will lead to the problem in the use of automobiles or transports on the road.
+In my opinion, the rise of the population will lead to the problem with the use of automobiles or transport on the road.
 The population rise will increase the CO2 emission significantly.
 The best way is to switch to alternative fuels or try to go for sharing-based automobiles.
 The shared cars will help in eradicating the CO2 emissions from automobiles.